Leo Baeck College: Staff

 In the first few years almost all the faculty members were refugees from Nazism.
 Van der Zyl's work was furthered by many others, including Rabbis Hugo Gryn and John D Rayner, who jointly supervised the college's affairs after his retirement.
 In 1972 Rabbi Albert Friedlander became Director and during his tenure the student body grew in size.
 Faculty members have also included Rabbi Louis Jacobs and Karen Armstrong.

 In 1985 Rabbi Professor Jonathan Magonet became the first full-time Principal, a position he held for 20 years, retiring in 2005.
 He was succeeded by Rabbi Professor Marc Saperstein in the following year, when the combined new college adopted the name Leo Baeck College.
 Saperstein completed his term of office in July 2011 and continues to teach at the college as Professor of Jewish History and Homiletics.

 The current Principal (since September 2011) is Rabbi Deborah Kahn-Harris, a graduate of Leo Baeck College and one of the first woman rabbis to lead a mainstream rabbinic seminary.

 Library

 The college's library has 60,000 books, including donations of books from the former Hochschule library and many rare editions.

 Courses

-Throughout its history, Leo Baeck College has had a number of collaborations with different academic bodies.
+Leo Baeck College describes its academic collaborations as follows: "Throughout its history, Leo Baeck College has had a number of collaborations with different academic bodies.

 Its awards have been validated amongst others by the Council for National Academic Awards (CNAA), the Open University Validation Services (OUVS), the Institute of Education (IOE) and the University of Winchester (UoW).

-From 2015 to 2016 Leo Baeck College formed a new partnership arrangement with Middlesex University which validates all the Jewish Studies and Jewish Education awards, with the exception of the research awards.
-The degrees carry the imprimatur of Middlesex University.
+From 2015 to 2016 Leo Baeck College formed a new partnership arrangement with Middlesex University which validates all the Jewish Studies awards, with the exception of the research awards.
+The degrees carry the imprimatur of Middlesex University."